 - Pumpkin: as much as fit in the pressure cooker (see picture for how much I cut).

-- Spices: cumin, curry, coriander and a dash of (very spicy) red pepper.
+- Spices: curry powder, coriander powder, and cumin and a dash of (very spicy) red pepper.

 - A teaspoon of coconut oil.